pennions/JESS/README.md

-# Welcome to Jelmer's Easy Style system!!
+# Welcome to Jelmer's Easy Style system!

 I have written this Style System so you can quickly make any webpage look consistent and good without